chladog/payload-webp/README.md

   }
 ```

+\*_PayloadCMS' **sharp** dependency version is often behind.
+This is a problem since sharp does not work with multiple versions in a single project and old versions are also a security risk.
+Solution is setting the wanted sharp version in `resolutions` field._

 2. Install the package with
    `npm i payload-webp` OR `yarn add payload-webp`

 3. Import the plugin to your `payload.config.ts`:

-\*_PayloadCMS' **sharp** dependency version is often behind.
-This is a problem since sharp does not work with multiple versions in a single project as well as security risk.
-Solution is setting the wanted sharp version in `resolution` field._

 ```JS
 import webp from "payload-webp";